Direct mail marketing still works for physicians, as long as the campaign is informative, highly targeted and designed for the digital age.

 - Research, research, research.
 What segments of the population that aren’t utilizing a particular service are most likely to (1) have the need and/or the desire for it and (2) be most likely to obtain it?
 What type of patient does medical staff find most advantageous—both financially and personally?
 These types of questions will help you focus the scope of your campaign and achieve a greater ROI.

 - What’s your story, Morning Glory?
-According to the AMN article, direct mail should be used as “a way to introduce patients to a physician or practice—or as a ‘call to action’ to alert potential patients to a seminar, new service, screening or promotion.”
+Direct mail should be used as a form of introduction between a health system and its physicians with new patients.
+This can be done with a call to action to alert potential patients to a seminar, new service, screening or promotion.”

 Read the full American Medical News article for more insightful tips.